urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 ### Creating a GitHub Repository

-In the previous image, you likely noticed the little green button that says"New".
+In the previous image, you likely noticed the little green button that says "New".
 Go ahead and click on that - to create your first github repository!

 You should see something that looks like this: